lrzo01/tModLoaderARM/README.md

 ---

 ## Known Issues & Workarounds

+- **Vulkan launch option unavailable on ARM64 SDL2:**
+  - *Issue:* Vulkan cannot be used as a launch option when using ARM64 and SDL2
+  - *Solution:* Remove the launch option from Steam to use OpenGL, or use SDL3 instead

 - **Accent Selector pops up when moving:**
   - *Issue:* The macOS accent selector may appear when holding movement keys.